tezine/Markdowns/Frameworks/Vue/Vue.md

 | @Emit()                                                      | [@Output()](https://angular.io/guide/inputs-outputs)         |
 | [<slot>](https://vuejs.org/v2/guide/components-slots.html)   | <ng-content>                                                 |

-* Please note that code refactoring is not so easy as it is with Angular.
-IDEs do not refactor appropriately when file/class changes by the time of this writing.
+**Please note that code refactoring is not so easy as it is with Angular.
+IDEs do not refactor appropriately when file/class changes by the time of this writing and most documentation and examples are written in pure javascript in Vue, while Angular is 100% typescript. **

 # Html Template